Darren Stein contributed this article on the healing power of crystals and gemstones and the ephod stones.

 - Opal (A Stone Possessing All the Colours) – Benjamin

-Healing properties of the 12 stones
+Healing power of crystals and gemstones: properties of the 12 stones

 - Simeon’s jade or topaz apparently cools the body.